HorizonDroid-Devices/official_devices/maintainerreq.md

-# To become an official maintainer for Project Awaken:
+# To become an official maintainer for HorizonDroid:

 **Before you apply to add your device into our list of official devices, you should know a few things:**